As it was at the overture and shall be at the exit music, bliss without end. Amen.

 John Patrick Shanley (Playwright) is from the Bronx.
 He was thrown out of St. Helena’s kindergarten.
 He was banned from St. Anthony’s hot lunch program for life.
 He was expelled from Cardinal Spellman High School.
 He was placed on academic probation by New York University and instructed to appear before a tribunal if he wished to return.
 When asked why he had been treated in this way by all these institutions, he burst into tears and said he had no idea.
 Then he went in the United States Marine Corps.
 He did fine.
 He’s still doing okay.
 Mr. Shanley is interested in your reactions.
 He can be contacted at shanleysmoney@aol.com.

-When I was a senior in high school, we had a brand new principal who used to sign off from her daily morning address with a treacly admonition of “The choices you make today, shape your world tomorrow.”
-Given that she was ingratiating, new and a bit of an upstart (and a marriage between Hillary Clinton and Miss America), we were loath to consider what she said at the time.
-However, as I sit here this evening I realize how accurate she is.
+When I was a senior in high school, we had a new principal who used to sign off from her daily morning address with a clinical admonition of “The choices you make today, shape your world tomorrow.”
+Given that she was new and ingratiating (imagine a cross between Hillary Clinton and Miss America), we were reluctant to take anything she said seriously.
+However, I sit here this evening and I realize just how right she was.

-You see, it was five years ago today that the revival of Gypsy starring Bernadette Peters closed on Broadway, and a chance meeting at the theater that day led to the writing of this blog and the substantial friendships I have cultivated as a result of it, and has contributed to the course my life has taken.
+You see, it was five years ago today that the revival of Gypsy starring Bernadette Peters closed on Broadway, and to this date that sole theatre experience has had a greater impact on my life than any other.

 That day, Bernadette and co. blew the roof off of the Shubert Theatre.
 The announcement of Marvin Laird as the musical conductor brought cheers from many regulars.
 That overture.
-That titanic overture brought the crowd to a standing ovation.
-Shortly thereafter came the words “Sing out, Louise” as the audience once again flew out of their seats to cheer the star entrance as Bernadette as Rose made her way from the back of the house to the stage.
-In spite of any critical misgivings certain people might have had, Ms. Peters delivered nothing short of a powerhouse performance as Madame Rose, with absolutely no vocal trouble and passionately intense acting.
+That titanic overture brought the crowd to a standing ovation (something I’ve never seen before or since).
+In a few short minutes, the words “Sing out, Louise” rang out and the audience once again flew out of their seats to cheer Bernadette as she made her way from the back of the house to the stage.
+In spite of any critical misgivings certain people (Riedel) might have had, Ms. Peters delivered nothing short of a powerhouse performance as Madame Rose, with absolutely no vocal trouble and passionately intense acting.
 The energy was palpable, the book was ripe and Bernadette’s Rose finagled, seduced, charmed and ultimately horrified when she brought the house down on itself with “Everything’s Coming Up Roses.”

-At intermission, we were engrossed in conversation with the woman to our left, who was in attendance with her young son, looking dapper in a suit and who couldn’t have been more than seven.
+At intermission, Sam and I became engrossed in conversation with the woman to our left, who was there with her young son, who couldn’t have been more than seven, looking dapper in his suit.
 Turning to each other, we discussed the show from a written perspective.
-Sam had never heard “Everything’s Coming Up Roses” in its context before, so she floored at the underlying subtextual darkness.
-A younger gentleman making his way back to his seat in our aisle passed by as I was discussing the definitive nature of Ethel Merman with the role of Rose, at which point Sam alerted me that someone behind me was disagreeing with me.
+Sam had never heard “Everything’s Coming Up Roses” in its context before, so she floored at the underlying subtext.
+A younger gentleman making his way back to his seat in our aisle passed by as I was discussing the definitive nature of Ethel Merman with the role of Rose.
+Sam alerted me that someone behind me was disagreeing with me.
 I turned and had a congenial debate with the young, passionate theatregoer, who admired the theatre and in particular this production.
 We discussed all the actresses who have inhabited the part of Rose, having as big a conversation in about 6 or 7 minutes than many people have in an hour.

-Bernadette Peter’s Turn was as devastating and cathartic as you could imagine, with hers an emotional breakdown as you watched her seams come apart.
+Bernadette Peter’s Turn was as devastating and cathartic as you could imagine; an emotional breakdown as you watched her seams come apart.
 On the final “For me!”
-The audience stood and cheered and cheered and stood and stood and cheered some more.
+The audience stood and cheered and cheered and then cheered some more.
 Bernadette bowed.
 And bowed.
 And bowed.
-Then she froze to wait for the applause to end, only to continue bowing as Tammy Blanchard entered clapping.
-This Gypsy still played to the more positive ending, with both leaving arm in arm, the audience emotionally drained yet exhilarated from witnessing yet another performance of “the best damned musical I’ve seen in years.”
+Then she froze in character to wait for the applause to end, only to continue bowing as Tammy Blanchard entered clapping.
+This Gypsy still played to the more positive (and superior) ending, with both leaving arm in arm, the audience emotionally drained yet exhilarated.

-Sadly, I had hoped to say goodbye to the young guy but missed him as we exited the theatre.
-Someone else from my high school happened to be there and had grabbed my attention.
-Such is the case with so many of the theatregoing acquaintances you meet.
+I had hoped to say goodbye to the young man, but missed him as we exited the theatre.
+Someone else from my high school happened to be there and had grabbed my attention and focus.
+Such is the case with so many of the theatregoing acquaintances you meet, or as I like to call them: show friends.
 You share two to three hours with one another; if you’re lucky they are vibrant and intelligent conversationalists.
-So, I continued on my way.
+But for the most part you never see them again.

 The day also marked the first time I went backstage at the Shubert.
-Sam and I have a mutual friend from high school whose father plays in the pits for various shows and he was subbing that last week in the Gypsy pit, and arranged for us to get a brief impromptu tour of the wings and backstage area.
-We got to venture down into the pit area and look up at the Shubert from the most unusual vantage point, the three tiers towering above us.
+Sam and I have a mutual friend from high school whose father was subbing in the pit that final week, and he arranged for us to get a brief impromptu tour of the wings and backstage area.
+We got to venture down into the pit and look up at the Shubert from the most unusual vantage point, the three tiers towering above us.
+It was a surreal and wonderful experience, especially as we emerged from the stage door and the crowd, expecting the stage stars, exhaled dismissively.

-The next day, I posted on ATC something specific about the production and lo and behold, my theatregoing friend and I reconnected via one of the threads about this particular performance.
-From that moment on, I made a fast friend by the name of Noah, who shared an exuberant passion for theatre, and in particular, musical theatre.
+The next day, I posted something incredibly specific about the production on All That Chat and lo and behold, my theatregoing friend and I reconnected.
+We took our conversation to instant messenger, and I made a fast friend named Noah Himmelstein, who shared an exuberant passion for theatre, and in particular, musical theatre.
 Unbeknowst to me, he also met someone at the performance who also loves the live theatre experience and is always in the endless pursuit of entertainment.
-I would meet Sarah briefly a year later at the Theatre World Awards, but within the following two years developed a sturdy friendship that involved theatrical excursions and goings on, whose pursuit would bring us to many Mame-like heights opening new windows and enjoying life to the fullest.
-It was due mostly to Noah and Sarah’s encouragement that I started writing as the Theatre Aficionado at Large back in October ’07.
+I would meet Our Sarah only briefly a year later at the Theatre World Awards.
+Within the next two years we developed a sturdy friendship that involved theatrical excursions and outings.
+It was due mostly to Noah and Sarah’s encouragement that I started writing anonymously as the Theatre Aficionado at Large back in October ’07.

 Life has a funny way of leading you into unexpected territory.
 Though I wrote some theatrical criticism in college, I never loved it.
-In fact I rather hated it.
-When forced to turn a critical eye to everything, there is the risk of missing out on enjoying the experiences.
+In fact I rather hate it.
+When forced to turn a critical eye to everything, there is the risk of missing out on enjoying the experience and being in the moment.
+It was due mostly to Noah and Sarah’s encouragement that I started writing anonymously as the Theatre Aficionado at Large back in October 2007.
 The very first thing I wrote was “I refuse to be a critic.”
-The blog was a compromise of which I was initially reticent.
-At first I didn’t take it seriously, only occasionally posting and not thinking I would stick to it.
-Well, I kept blogging, and then blogged even more.
-Now not a day goes by where I don’t think about something to share with my bloggers.
-As a result, I’ve made some of the greatest friends; people I would never have met otherwise.
-I look forward to seeing them on a daily basis via their websites, but also for their woefully infrequent trips to the New York City, where we gather for food, drinks, endless banter and of course, theatre.
+This blog is my compromise, and I still don’t consider myself critic.
+At first I didn’t take it seriously, only occasionally posting and not thinking I would stick to it and frankly not sure anyone was reading what I was writing.
+However, I kept at it.
+As a result, I’ve made some wonderful friends; people I would never have met otherwise.
+I look forward to seeing them on a daily basis via their websites and twitter feeds, and also on their woefully infrequent trips to the New York City, where we gather for food, drinks, endless banter and of course, theatre.
 Whenever any of us get together, it is unquestionably an epic win.

 Five years removed, I look back nostalgically on the friendships I treasure and look excitedly toward the next five.
 So to celebrate this anniversary, I raise a toast to all those good and crazy people, my theatre friends.
 Thanks for the laughs, the memories and the good times.
 My world is a better place because you are all a part of it.